jornane/mwSimpleSamlAuth/README.md

 [There has been an idea to implement this](http://www.mediawiki.org/wiki/ExternalAuth), but it looks like it's dead now.

 Upon SAML retrieval of a SAML assertion, SimpleSamlAuth simply finds a local MediaWiki user with a username roughly equal to the value of the username attribute; if it doesn't exist, and if `$wgSamlCreateUser` is set, the user is created.
-This newly created user will have no password, but will be able to reset its password if a valid e-mail address has been set.
+This newly created user will have no password, but will be able to reset their password if a valid e-mail address has been set.

 ### Other issue?
 Please report it on the project's [GitHub issues page](https://github.com/yorn/mwSimpleSamlAuth/issues).